lidajav/VBA_Challenge/README.md

 ## Summary

-### Advantages and disadvantages of refacoring code in general
+### Advantages and disadvantages of refactoring code in general

 **Advantages:**